Holmes-Holmes/Holmes-Holmes.github.io/index.md

 # Setup

-## Holmes
+## Holmes Setup
-We achieve Holmes in [Holmes](xxxx)
+We achieve Holmes in [Holmes](xxxx), you can replicate our result with the guide of [How to start](xxxx).
+If you have any questions or need assistance, please feel free to let us know.

-## Other Tools
+## Other Tools Setup
-We followed the former work and the hyper parameters that result in LightXML’s best performance mentioned were used.
+The hyper parameters that result in FastXML's ,LightXML’s, ZestXML's best performance mentioned in previous work were used.
+You can start with the [FastXML](xxx), [LightXML](xxx), [Chronos](xxx).

+By the way, when reproducing these works, we have added detailed annotations to [the code along with the trained and tested data](xxx) used for the reproduction.
+Additionally, we have provided a [README](xxx) to assist you in avoiding common pitfalls while reproducing these three projects.

 # Experiment